FusionAuth/fusionauth-site/astro/localcode/quickstart-react/README.md

 # FusionAuth Quickstart: React SPA

+> [!WARNING]
+> This repository is generated from content that lives at [github.com/FusionAuth/fusionauth-site](https://github.com/FusionAuth/fusionauth-site/tree/main/astro/localcode/quickstart-react).
+Changes to files here _will be overwritten by that automation_.
+File an issue or pull request with [fusionauth-site](https://github.com/FusionAuth/fusionauth-site) instead.

 This repository contains:

 - a locally-hosted FusionAuth authorization server that runs in a container group